Wendong-Huo/thesis-bodies/project/experiments/exp0/docs/hypothesis.md

 # What is tested?
 To test: Does new framework work?
-To test: Adding framestack help multi-body training?
+To test: Adding framestack help single-body training?

 # What are Treatment and Control groups?
 Treatment: Stacking 4 frames for observation (30,)->(120,)